 Exclusion–Chinese in 19th Century America

-Most students show people coming from Europe to the East Coast, then traveling West.
-That is because the textbooks and mainstream media have generally ignored the fact that there were also large numbers of immigrants from Asia to the United States during the 1800s, just as there was large immigration from Europe.
+Most students draw people coming from Europe to the East Coast, then traveling West.
+That is because the textbooks and mainstream media have generally ignored the fact that there were large numbers of immigrants from Asia to the United States during the 1800s in addition to the immigration from Europe.

 As Ronald Takaki explains in Strangers from a Different Shore: A History of Asian Americans,